How Much Does a New Driveway Cost in the UK?

 To repair potholes on a gravel driveway, you should first remove any debris from the area to ensure it's level before filling in the hole with new gravel which will need to be compressed.

-This can be quite a labour-intensive job, so you may want to hire a professional to repair your potholes, who will charge around £150 – £200 per day.
+This can be quite a labour-intensive job, so it's recommended to hire a professional, who will likely charge around £150 – £200 per day.
+Although it's unlikely to take the whole day to complete.

 Cost of Resin Driveway Repairs